 4. Do I get paid for unused vacation time upon termination?

-Yes, you can sue your employer in a California court for unpaid vacation time.
-It is illegal for an employer to
+Yes, you can sue your employer in California if they:

 - refuse to pay you for unused vacation time (a PTO cash-out) after you leave the company.

 Moreover, it is illegal for an employer to retaliate against you for exercising your rights under California labor laws.
-An employer cannot retaliate against you for citing wage and hour violations.
-Firing you for filing a labor violation claim may be considered “wrongful termination”.12
+If you get fired because you took vacation you were entitled to under company policy, you may have grounds for a wrongful termination lawsuit.12

 Additional resources